snipem/gameprices/README.md

 ### Mail alerting - Get a mail when alerts have been met

-With `psnmailalert.py` you may set alerts for price drops in the `alerts.csv` file.
+With `psnmailalert` you may set alerts for price drops in the `alerts.csv` file.
 The first value is the CID for the item, the second is the price to be matched in order to alert you by mail, and the second value is the store to search in.
 You may mix stores in the `alerts.csv`.
 After a price has been matched, the alert is removed from `alerts.csv`.
 You will not get any further alerts for that item.

     P0001-NPEJ00305_00-B000000000001030,19.00,DE/de
     P0001-NPEJ00305_00-B000000000001030,19.00,DE/de